 June 23, 2020: Hazard Mitigation Planning Team kick-off meeting.
 Planning Team members were confirmed.
 Discussed what a LHMP is; the benefits of hazard mitigation planning; current plan status; the planning process; outreach strategy; and plan sections.
+Planning Team meetings were not open to the public.

 June 25 - June 29, 2020: Public notice posted on RRPC and Town social media (website, Facebook page, and email newsletter) that the Town is engaged in hazard mitigation planning and updating their LHMP.
-Notice also posted at the Town Post Office and submitted for inclusion in the August edition of the monthly town newsletter, the Mount Holly Chit Chat - see Appendix D. Emailed notice to officials in neighboring towns of Shrewsbury, Wallingford, and Mount Tabor.
+Notice also posted at the Town Post Office and submitted for inclusion in the August edition of the monthly town newsletter, the Mount Holly Chit Chat - see Appendix D. No public comments received.
+Emailed notice to officials in neighboring towns of Shrewsbury, Wallingford, and Mount Tabor.
 Name and contact information provided in notices for more information.
+No comments received from neighboring towns.